CTR

 Part 1

-Working Together Helps Everyone
+Together Helps Everyone

-The same principle makes study groups useful.
-Studying with others in a small group is helpful because you:
+principle makes study groups useful.
+Studying with others in a small group is

-· Think out loud.
+Think out

-· Share ideas.
+Share ideas.

-· Learn from one another.
+Learn from

 CHOOSE THE RIGHT!!!